 While responding to the attack in Florida was a catalyst for passage, the authors of the STOP School Violence Act had begun work on the legislation well before that tragic event.

-SIA worked among like-minded education, law enforcement and parent groups to gather support for the Senate approach, which would provide school districts with maximum flexibility to meet varied needs, including security infrastructure improvements.
-Nearly 40 organizations officially endorsed the bill when it was introduced by Senator Orrin Hatch, R- Utah.
+SIA worked among like-minded education, law enforcement and parent groups to gather support for an approach which would provide school districts with maximum flexibility to meet varied needs, including security infrastructure improvements.
+Nearly 40 organizations officially endorsed the Senate bill, S. 2495, when it was introduced by Senator Orrin Hatch, R- Utah.

 Funding Split Between Two Programs: